SYBIL

 Markets become a discovery layer, not the foundation.
 They find information the Sibyl doesn't have — new preferences, new possibilities, new errors in the model.
 But the baseline allocation is computed.
 The market perturbs; the Sibyl stabilizes.

-VIII.
+IX.
 THE PLANNING PARADOX

 • Sensors report inventory levels across every retail location